luisdza/curriculum-vitae/README.md

 # Curriculum Vitae Project

 ## Overview
 This project is designed to create and maintain a professional Curriculum Vitae (CV), resume, and cover letter using the R programming language.
-It utilises the vitae library to format these documents beautifully and leverages GitHub Actions for automated builds, ensuring that the latest versions of the documents are always available.
+It utilises the `vitae` library and the `vitae::awesomecv` template to format these documents beautifully and leverages GitHub Actions for automated builds, ensuring that the latest versions of the documents are always available.

 ## Prerequisites
 Before you begin, ensure you have the following installed: